Alekseyyy/SNHU/README.md

 ## Summary

 I am an undergraduate student at Southern New Hampshire University majoring in computer science with a minor in mathematics and a concentration in data analysis.
+As of 01 Jan., 2026, I have [earned an associates degree in computer science](https://www.parchment.com/u/s/73lb), and I am currently working towards the bachelors-portion of my undergraduate education.
 My main interests are system programming, computer networks, machine learning and bioinformatics.

 ![stats 1](https://github-readme-stats.vercel.app/api?username=Alekseyyy&show_icons=true)